srijan-paul/blog/11ty/home.md

 title: Home
 ---

+Looks like you found yourself in an odd corner of the internet.
+Might as well look around?
-Welcome to ByteFiction, a place where I write about my creations.
+This is where I write about the software I find interesting.
-Say, Programming language interpreters, video games, template engines, parsers, transpilers or anything else that I find interesting in the moment.
-You probably already noticed a common theme with Programming language design in that list, which happens to be my primary interest.
+So far, that has meant Programming Language interpreters, parsers, video games, web apps and the like.
+Or sometimes I might end up rambling on about nothing.

 This blog is also meant to serve as a way to document my projects in a way that isn't totally boring to read.
 If you find some of these interesting, stick around. :)